diffix/reference/docs/led.md

 | C3 | true  | false      | true       | true    | LE   | NLE  |
 | C4 | true  | false      | false      | false   | NLE  | NLE  |

+(Note here that the first five columns are the truth table itself, and the last two are the indicators as to whether the two AIDs are each LE or NLE for each combination.)

+It so happens that the logic that produced this truth table is `A and (B or C)` evaluated in the order `A-->B-->C` (where `A` represents a condition like `age <> 0`), but the LED mechanism doesn't need to know this.
+(In subsequent examples, the underlying logic is given, but with the understanding that the mechanism doesn't need it.)

 At the end of query engine processing, we know if any combinations are LE for the given bucket.
 For instance, in the above example, the combination C3 is LE for AID1.

 > TODO: Note: Seb points out that we might know earlier, for instance after the sub-query in a `JOIN`, and there may be advantages to removing the effect earlier in the query.
 Something to keep in mind.

 If any combination is LE, then it may be that we need to adjust the aggregate output.
-We only want to do that, however, if the analyst could in fact generate an attack pair by removing one or more conditions.
-This is the case when dropping or negating the condition 1) changes the logical outcome of the LE combination, and 2) does not change the logical outcome for NLE combinations.
+We only want to do that, however, if the analyst could in fact generate an attack pair by removing one or more conditions (effectively setting the condition to always true or always false).
+This is the case when setting the condition outcome 1) changes the logical outcome of the LE combination, and 2) does not change the logical outcome for NLE combinations.

 > Note: The reason this assumes adjusting the aggregate output (versus adding or removing rows prior to aggregate computation) is that I'm presuming that the query engine may compute aggregates on the fly as it processes rows.
 For instance, the query engine may add a given row to a `count(*)` aggregate when it encounters the row, and only later might we decide that the row should be removed due to LE.
 In this case, we'd need to adjust the (already computed) aggregate rather than somehow compute the aggregate all over again.